-The Genius Toothbrush does come with specific features that make it particularly suited to travelling with: most important of which is the excellent battery life.
+The Oral B travel toothbrush does come with specific features that make it particularly suited to travelling with: most important of which is the excellent battery life.
 The battery lasts up to 12 days on a single charge.
-It also comes with a smart travel case that can be used to charge the brush and your phone at the same time (particularly handy if you’re somewhere with limited power outlets).
+It also comes with a smart travel case.

 We all know that we’re supposed to brush our teeth for two minutes, but it can be a little difficult to keep track.
 The Genius helps you out with this, vibrating every 30 seconds to give you a cue to move onto the next section of your mouth.

 Those particularly dedicated to their oral health can also use the accompanying smartphone app to log their brushing habits and keep track of progress.
 It also helps you to ensure that you are brushing each section of your mouth correctly.